Organisation of African, Caribbean and Pacific States

 The Cotonou Agreement (signed in Cotonou, Benin, in June 2000) is the successor to the Lomé Conventions.
 One of the major differences from the Lomé Convention is that the partnership is extended to new actors such as civil society, private sector, trade unions and local authorities.
 These will be involved in consultations and planning of national development strategies, provided with access to financial resources and involved in the implementation of programmes.

 Many small island developing states are OACPS states; the fourth Lomé Convention was revised in 1995 in Mauritius and gives special attention to island countries in this agreement.
 Combined the EU and the members of the OACPS represent over 1.5 billion people and more than half of the seats at the United Nations.

-States
+Member states

 Africa

-The African OACPS countries negotiate in five Economic Partnership Agreements groups (West Africa, CEMAC, Southern Africa Development Community, East African Community, Eastern and Southern Africa) with the EU.
+The African OACPS countries negotiate in five Economic Partnership Agreements groups (West Africa, Economic and Monetary Community of Central Africa, Southern Africa Development Community, East African Community, Eastern and Southern Africa) with the EU.

 Caribbean

-All countries of the Caribbean Community plus Dominican Republic group negotiate in the CARIFORUM Economic Partnership Agreement (EPA) with the European Union (EU).
+All countries of the Caribbean Community (CARICOM) plus Dominican Republic group negotiate in the CARIFORUM Economic Partnership Agreement (EPA) with the European Union (EU).